-In addition to increasing prices the so called biofuel revolution has created new connections between agriculture and energy markets (Salvo and Huse, 2011; Nazlioglu and Soytas, 2011; Ciaian and Kancs, 2011; Serra et al., 2010).
-This has directly manifested in a stronger relationship between corn and ethanol prices, and by extension gasoline (Du and Lu McPhail, 2012).
-Energy has always been an important factor on the input side of agricultural production, but has only recently become a substitute to energy on the demand side.
+In addition to increasing prices, the so-called biofuel revolution has created new connections between agriculture and energy markets (Serra et al., 2010; Ciaian & Kancs, 2011; Nazlioglu and Soytas, 2011; Salvo & Huse, 2011).
+This has directly manifested in a stronger relationship between corn and ethanol prices and, by extension, gasoline (Du & Lu McPhail, 2012).
+Energy has always been an important factor on the input side of agricultural production but has only recently become a substitute to energy on the demand side.
 This has caused stronger volatility spill-over effects from energy to agricultural markets in recent years (Trujillo-Barrera et al., 2011).

-Salmon is directly tied to other commodities both through food substitution and input factors.
-For salmon aquaculture feed accounts for the largest share of production costs.
+Salmon is related to other commodities both through food substitution and input factors, because salmon aquaculture feed accounts for the largest share of production costs.
 The major components of salmon feed are fish-meal, fish-oil and soybean-meal.
 The markets for these important commodities have not been immune to recent trends in commodity markets.
 As such salmon has experienced both increasing demand and higher production costs.